-As we start the new school year, we are continued to be called to engage in self-care.
-It continues to be vital and part of our life line.
+As we continue to push through the school year, we are continued to be called to engage in self-care.
+It continues to be vital and part of our life line and much-needed to enhance our bandwidth.
 While we are continuing to try and break out our silver sharpies (thanks, Dr. Jamie Chaffin!) to find and highlight those silver linings (e.g., all of the helpers, people enhancing their awareness toward and re-prioritizing our values, many reconnecting with nature, etc.), we continue to move through the pandemic.
 While engaging in social justice and efforts to enhance our resiliency, it is important to remember the following:

 Self-Compassion is highly important.
-Remember that you are not "working from home," but are rather "working during a crisis."
+Remember that you are "working during a crisis," no matter where you are working from.

 Your main job right now is to take good care of yourself; taking good care of others comes after.

 Summer of 2020

 The COVID-19 pandemic has further highlighted racial disparities and marginalization from other groups.
 Given that we are a social justice oriented profession, we must continue to take care of ourselves while we take care of and advocate for others.
 These times further emphasize the need for both professional and personal self-care.
 At the same time, we must recognize that self-care is a privilege.